Chart Color Schemes

 Westdale lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the estimated population of Westdale (Tamworth Regional - NSW) statistical area (Lv2) is around 3,237.
-This reflects an increase of 274 people since the 2021 Census, which reported a population of 2,963.
-The change is inferred from AreaSearch's estimated resident population of 3,130 following examination of ABS data released in June 2024 and an additional 188 validated new addresses since the Census date.
-This level of population equates to a density ratio of 62 persons per square kilometer.
-Westdale's growth rate of 9.2% since the 2021 census exceeded both the SA4 region (4.6%) and the non-metro area, marking it as a growth leader in the region.
+The population of Westdale (Tamworth Regional - NSW) is estimated to be around 3,237 as of Feb 2026.
+This figure represents an increase of 274 people since the 2021 Census, which reported a population of 2,963 people.
+The change is inferred from AreaSearch's estimation of the resident population at 3,130 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 191 validated new addresses since the Census date.
+This results in a population density ratio of 62 persons per square kilometer.
+Westdale's growth rate of 9.2% since the 2021 census exceeded that of its SA4 region (4.9%) and the Rest of NSW, indicating it as a growth leader.
 Natural growth contributed approximately 63.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population